spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

     > These lines ensure that the GDK can override Unreal's network replication.
     >
-    > If you ever need to run with default Unreal networking for workflow or validation reasons, you can switch networking in the Unreal Editor: from the Editor menu, select **Play** and from the drop-down menu un-check `Spatial Networking`.
+    > If you ever need to run with default Unreal networking for workflow or validation reasons, you can switch networking in the Unreal Editor: from the Editor menu, click the down arrow on the **Play** button and from the drop-down menu un-check `Spatial Networking`.
 This setting is valid for Editor and command-line builds.
-It is stored in your game project's Unreal config file; `<GameRoot>\Config\DefaultGame.ini` under `\Script\EngineSettings.GeneralProjectSettings`.
+It is stored in your game project's Unreal config file; `<GameRoot>\Config\DefaultGame.ini` under `/Script/EngineSettings.GeneralProjectSettings`.
     >
     > **Warning:** As the GDK is in alpha, switching back to Unreal default networking mode can be a useful way to debug and so speed up your development iteration.
 However, you lose access to the multi-server features of the GDK in Unreal default networking mode which may lead to erratic behavior.